 Main Statement

-In my drawings, I explore the relationship between mark making, time, space ,and thinking to see how they can affect and redevelop each other.
+In my drawings, I explore how mark making, time, space, and thinking can affect and redevelop each other.
 I work between mediums and dimensions to expand the concept of drawing to include installations, works on paper, and photography.
 Works are composed of marks that are signs of time and, referencing artist Avis Newman, thought.
-Sunlight, shadow, architecture, nature, daily life, and movement propel works.
-Martin Heidegger and Eastern philosophy are also influences.
-I work responsively in the space in-between these entities for greater reflection.
+Current drawings grow out of sunlight and shadow interactions in everyday surroundings.
+Movement and Eastern philosophy are also influences.
+I work responsively in the space in-between all of these entities for greater reflection.
 That is where experimentation happens and a drawing opens to what it can be.

-Walking Drawings extend concepts by recording light and shadow and interplay upon nature and architecture while in motion.
+Walking Drawings extend concepts by recording light and shadow interplay upon nature and architecture while in motion.
 I engage in a responsive mark making process during walks after work or on the weekend.
 This activity encourages mindfulness while passing through the local landscape.

 Resulting works are frameworks of consideration to see what may happen next.